tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 `GatewayClassBlueprint`.
 This is because we intend to keep the `GatewayClassBlueprint` generic and the purpose of `GatewayClass` is to link blueprints with settings and naming the combination.
-The illustration below show how two `GatewayClass`es are defined from a common `GatewayClassBlueprint` to create two `GatewayClass`es, one for internet exposed traffic and one for 'internal' traffic.
+The illustration below show how a common `GatewayClassBlueprint` is used together with two `GatewayClassConfig`s to create two `GatewayClass`es, one for internet exposed traffic and one for 'internal' traffic.

 ![One to many relationship towards GatewayClassBlueprints](images/blueprints-one-to-many.png)